COPYRIGHT(C)2000 OUR-EXISTENCE.NET ALL RIGHTS RESERVED TOP Mail

 THE CONSTITUTION OR FUNDAMENTAL LAW

-The law which all the law should be based on in each state, nation, or country can be called the "Constitution," "Fundamental Law," or the like.
+The law which all the laws should be based on in each state, nation, or country can be called the "Constitution," "Fundamental Law," or the like.
 If the representation is not unified, some misunderstandings will be caused.
 Therefore it is called the Constitution in these books.

 LIBERAL RIGHTS